 This machine sews 1,100 stitches in a minute.
 The speed is faster than most machines built for professionals.
 It is capable of handling different types of fabrics such as denim, corduroy, canvas, upholstery and vinyl.
 It sews leather too.
 For delicate fabrics like rayon, silk and satin, the SINGER 4423 handles them exceptionally with quality stitches.

-When it comes to construction, this machine is made from heavy-duty metal interior frame to ensure stability and durability.
+When it comes to construction, this machine is made from a heavy-duty metal interior frame to ensure stability and durability.
 It always stays in place making it skid-free.

 This is the ideal sewing machine especially for beginners because of its ease of use and operation.
-It is capable of quilting with presser foot which is sold separately.
+It is capable of quilting with a presser foot which is sold separately.

-It comes with amazing features to meet your needs such as extra-high presser foot lifter, 3 needle positions, fully automatic 1-step buttonhole, reserve sewing, 6mm wide stitch, free arm, snap-on presser foot, adjustable stitch length and an automatic needle threader.
+It comes with amazing features to meet your needs such as an extra-high presser foot lifter, 3 needle positions, fully automatic 1-step buttonhole, reserve sewing, 6mm wide stitch, free arm, snap-on presser foot, adjustable stitch length and an automatic needle threader.

 Accessories include quilting guide, soft-sided dust cover, spool spin felt, auxiliary spool pin, screwdriver, bobbins, needles, zipper foot, all-purpose foot and button sewing foot.